xiaoxiao-net123/love/content/authors/admin/_index.md

     url: https://www.tongji.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include environmental monitoring (air, water), detection methods of pesticides, pollution control and contaminant removal, and big data.
+bio: My research interests include atmospheric chemistry modeling, machine learning, and big data.

 # Interests to show in About widget
 interests:
+  - Atmospehric chemistry modeling
-  - Environemtal Monitoring
+  - Machine learning
-  - Detection Methods of Pesticides
-  - Pollution Control and Contaminant Removal
   - Big Data

 # Education to show in About widget